-the Direct Debit Consent option.
+- the Direct Debit Consent option.

 - Click the link Pay balance due with credit card at the top of the 4868 screen.

 - Or generate a voucher by selecting the option Produce 1040-V for extension on the EXT screen.
 The voucher shows the amount paid that is displayed on the 4868 unless you enter a different amount in the associated override field.

 - View the return and clear all errors on the ETD_MSG page.
 View the EF Status page and confirm that the 4868 will be transmitted (note - the EF Status page is produced only if Print EF status page is selected at Setup > Options > EF tab).

 - Exit the return.
 Open the EF Selector Screen (EF > Select Returns for EF).
 Confirm that the 4868 alone (unless a state extension is also being e-filed) is listed for the return in the EF Documents column of the EF Return Selector screen.
 If so, proceed through the usual steps to select and transmit.

-  See the video How to File Extensions for a demonstration.
+See the video Deadlines and Extension for Individuals for a demonstration.

 - Demographic information.
 You must enter demographics (name, address, etc.) on screen 1 in order to get that information on the 4868.
 This cannot be done on the EXT screen.